nihal111/nihal111.github.io/_posts/2018-05-20-flying-dji-mavic.markdown

 - drone
 ---

-On yet another Summer weekend, I drove to the NRI Complex in Seawoods.
-It was a sunny day, and we were to fly a drone that evening.
+On yet another summer weekend, I drove to the NRI Complex in Seawoods.
+Sunny day, good company, and a drone to fly that evening.
+What more could you want?

 ### The Lake